 Extinct Fish

-To the list of recently extinct fish
+To the list of recently extinct & lost fish

-Extinct Fish: Facts & Figures (As of: 10/2025)
+Extinct Fish: Data & Facts (as of 10/2025)

-Extinct Fish: Duckbill Splitfin (Andrianichthys kruyti)
+Extinct fish: duck-billed ricefish (Andrianichthys kruyti)

-The Duckbill Splitfin had a characteristic upper jaw reminiscent of a duck’s bill.
-It became extinct in 1983 in Indonesia’s Lake Poso. (© Max Weber; L. F. de Beaufort, Public domain, via Wikimedia Commons)
+The duck-billed buntingi had a distinctive upper jaw reminiscent of a duck’s bill.
+It became extinct in 1983 in Indonesia’s Lake Poso.

-Extinct Fish: Paddlefish (Psephurus gladius)
+Extinct fish: Chinese paddlefish (Psephurus gladius)

 Muséum d’histoire Naturelle, Public domain, via Wikimedia Commons)

-extinct fish: Féra (Coregonus fera)
+Extinct fish: Féra (Coregonus fera)

-The Féra was once endemic to Lake Geneva and disappeared in the 1950s. (© Duméril, Auguste Henri André; La Blanchère, Henri de; Mesnel, A., Public domain, via Wikimedia Commons)
+Duméril, Auguste Henri André; La Blanchère, Henri de; Mesnel, A., Public domain, via Wikimedia Commons)

-The Jaunet, of which only three specimens are known, once lived in Lake Neuchâtel in Switzerland and became extinct around 1904, although the reasons for its disappearance are unknown.
-The disappearance and existence of the May Trout from Lake Atter, Lake Traun, and Lake Fuschl in Austria are equally mysterious – it is only known from historical records and a first scientific description from 1784.
-Since October 2024, the IUCN lists the May Trout as an extinct fish species.
+The Lake Neuchâtel deepwater char, of which only three specimens are known, once lived in Lake Neuchâtel in Switzerland and became extinct around 1904, although the reasons for its disappearance are unknown.
+The disappearance and even the existence of the may trout from Lakes Atter, Traun, and Fuschl in Austria are equally mysterious—it is known only from historical records and a scientific first description from 1784.
+Since October 2024, the IUCN has listed the May trout as an extinct fish species.

 Detailed pages are available for the following fish: